tubbo/homer/docs/index.md

 allowing you to customize your shell the way you see fit.
 Homer's main philosophy is that having a stellar shell configuration should be much easier.

+The only requirement to run Homer is that you have the [Z Shell][zsh] installed.
+Homer is written entirely in ZSH shell script, and works best in a ZSH environment since it takes advantage of a number of its features.

+## Features

+- **Conventional Directories:** Homer establishes a number of directories in your home directory, like `~/bin` and `~/etc`, for storing executable scripts and shell configuration.
+Drop new `.zsh` files in `~/etc/profile.d` to have them apply automatically when your shell is loaded.
+Homer ensures that `~/bin` is in your `$PATH` so the executable scripts in that directory are always available as extra commands in your shell.
+- **Dotfiles:** Save your configuration files directly where they need to be in your home directory from anywhere on the system.
+No need to mess around with symlink.
+- **Aliases:** Remembering long commands can be tough, and shell aliases are a built-in solution to that problem.
+Homer makes it easier to manage aliases from the `~/etc/aliases.zsh` directory, loaded in your shell automatically.
+- **ZSH Plugins:** One benefit to using ZSH is the vast amount of plugins that can be installed using Antigen, but managing these plugins can be somewhat difficult.
+Homer comes bundled with Antigen and manages the plugins you wish to install from your `~/etc/plugins.zsh` manifest file.
+- **Idempotency:** Homer can self-update, sync with a remote repository, and cleanly rehydrate the contents of a cloned repository into your home directory upon new installations.

 ## Installation